mishraanuraagx/bank_apis/README.md

+Please find the implementation and the required readme doc within the bank_api/ directory  -- Anuraag Mishra

 ### Objective

 Your assignment is to build an internal API for a fake financial institution using Python and any framework  except Django and Litestar.